The Doggie Motel

 $54 for 2,

-$72 for 3- within the same family, sharing a space.
+$72 for 3- within the same household and family, sharing a space.
 If they are in separate pens it's $36 per day, per dog.
 You'll still get one free day per week.
 This is everything included, food, bedding, at least 3 walks each day (usually 4, often 5!).

 Playday will stay $20.